3rd China-Pak non-wood forest S&T exchange conference to be held this month

-BEIJING, Nov 21 (APP): The third Science and Technology Exchange Conference on China-Pakistan Tropical Arid Non-Wood Forest will be held from October 26 to 28 in Zhengzhou, China, and Gwadar, Pakistan.
+BEIJING, Nov.
+24 (APP): The third Science and Technology Exchange Conference on China-Pakistan Tropical Arid Non-wood Forest will be held from November 26-28 in Zhengzhou, China, and Gwadar, Pakistan.

 The conference will take place both online and offline simultaneously.